Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-i-basics-and-creation.md

 There may be rare exceptions, especially with racial specific items.

+### Armor and Weapon Sizes
-**Armor and Weapon Sizes:** Armor and weapons that are found at random have a 30% chance of being Small (01--30), a 60% chance of being Medium (31--90), and a 10% chance of being any other size (91--100).
+Armor and weapons that are found at random have a 30% chance of being Small (01--30), a 60% chance of being Medium (31--90), and a 10% chance of being any other size (91--100).